Denver shelter asks for Colorado Gives Day donations, warm clothing to give to homeless

 The community can help those in need by donating through Colorado Gives Day at www.coloradogives.org/CCDenver or by donating critical items online at samhousedenver.org/help-cold-weather.
 The most requested and highly needed items are hand warmers, plus-sized sweaters and coats, snow boots and other cold weather gear.

 Samaritan House, a downtown shelter that provides overnight beds, warm meals and clothing, typically houses up to 350 men, women and children.
 The Samaritan House Women’s Shelter has seen a significant increase in women experiencing homelessness—from 60 seeking help in December 2014 to 250 women last week as the weather turned cold.

 Catholic Charities of Denver is one of the only organizations that provides shelter for women overnight.
-The Mission shelter in Fort Collins and Guadalupe Community Shelter in Greeley are also preparing for an increase in needed shelter.
+Samaritan House Fort Collins and Guadalupe Community Shelter in Greeley are also preparing for an increase in needed shelter.